Stakada/TutorQ/README.md

 In the "Loggeg in tutor" card, administrators can look up who's loggeg in and log out tutors from timekeeper.

-The general statistics visualize the usage of center for the last 7 days, and it can be looked up by a center.
-The default data is all center.

 <img width="1440" alt="index" src="https://user-images.githubusercontent.com/34498187/54460533-0c780680-4727-11e9-9d9e-9000cfa94e4d.png">
 <img width="1439" alt="Screen Shot 2019-03-13 at 4 01 39 PM" src="https://user-images.githubusercontent.com/34498187/54461193-2286c680-4729-11e9-96d2-31fe6e390856.png">